Lisa Marie Presley: Death

+Her last public appearance had been two days earlier at the 80th Golden Globe Awards; she attended with her mother, as the biographical drama Elvis was nominated for three awards.
+Hundreds attended Presley's public memorial service at Graceland on January 22, and more than 1.5 million people watched the service via live stream.
+Presley was interred in the Graceland Meditation Garden, next to her son Benjamin and adjacent to her father, Elvis.

+Those in attendance, some of whom provided spoken or musical tributes, included her mother; her surviving children; family friend Jerry Schilling; former Memphis mayor A. C. Wharton; Guns N' Roses lead singer Axl Rose; the Smashing Pumpkins lead singer Billy Corgan; Sarah, Duchess of York; gospel quartet the Blackwood Brothers; singer Alanis Morissette; and the director (Baz Luhrmann) of and star (Austin Butler) of Elvis.

+On the CBS primetime special The Presleys: Elvis, Lisa Marie and Riley, which aired on October 8, 2024, Presley's daughter Riley told Oprah Winfrey that Presley's final years had been marked by profound grief, with the loss of her son Benjamin leaving her without the will to keep living.

 Elvis Presley estate

-After Elvis Presley's death at Graceland on August 16, 1977, his will appointed his father, Vernon Presley, executor and trustee.
-The beneficiaries of the trust were Vernon, Elvis's grandmother Minnie Mae Presley, and Lisa Marie, whose inheritance was to be held in trust until her 25th birthday.
-After Vernon Presley's death in 1979, Elvis's former wife Priscilla Presley was named as one of three trustees in his will; the others were the National Bank of Commerce in Memphis and Joseph Hanks, who had been the Presleys' accountant.
-With Minnie Mae Presley's death in 1980, Lisa Marie became the only surviving beneficiary.
+After Elvis's death at Graceland on August 16, 1977, his will appointed his father, Vernon, as executor and trustee.
+The beneficiaries of the trust were Vernon, Elvis's grandmother Minnie Mae, and Lisa Marie, whose inheritance was to be held in trust until her 25th birthday.
+After Vernon's death in 1979, Elvis's former wife Priscilla was named as one of three trustees; the others were the National Bank of Commerce in Memphis and Joseph Hanks, the Presleys' accountant.
+With Minnie Mae's death in 1980, Lisa Marie became the sole surviving beneficiary.

-In 1993, Presley inherited her father's estate on her 25th birthday, which, thanks largely to the stewardship of her mother, had grown to an estimated $100 million.
+In 1993, Presley inherited her father's estate on her 25th birthday, which—thanks largely to her mother's stewardship—had grown to an estimated $100 million.

 Elvis named his private Convair 880 jetliner after his daughter.

-In 1998, Presley became more closely involved in the management of the Elvis Presley Trust and its business entity, Elvis Presley Enterprises, Inc. and until February 2005 she was owner and chairman of the board, when she sold 85 percent of the estate's business holdings to CKX, Inc., excluding Graceland itself and the property within it.
+In 1998, Presley became more closely involved in the management of the Elvis Presley Trust and its business entity, Elvis Presley Enterprises, Inc. Until February 2005, she served as owner and chairman of the board, at which point she sold 85 percent of the estate's business holdings to CKX, Inc., excluding Graceland itself and the property within it.

 Following Presley's death, her three daughters were expected to inherit Graceland.
-However, her mother Priscilla challenged a 2016 amendment that Presley had made to her estate, removing Priscilla as trustee and naming her two oldest children.
-One of these two, Presley's son Benjamin, died by suicide in 2020, leaving Riley as sole trustee.
+However, her mother Priscilla challenged a 2016 amendment Presley had made to her estate, which removed Priscilla as trustee and named her two oldest children.
+One of them, Presley's son Benjamin, died by suicide in 2020, leaving Riley as sole trustee.